GBrachetta/eslint-config/README.md

 }
 ```

-To use ESLint and Prettier you can add this scripts to your `package.json` file
+To use ESLint and Prettier from the terminal, add these scripts to your `package.json` file

 ```json
 {